Nursery - 2025/2026 School Year

 Place your child's labeled / dated bottles in the refrigerator.

 Sleep Policy: All infants 12 months and under will be placed on his/her back (supine position) to sleep.
-If an alternate sleeping position is needed, a signed physician's authorization statement (with expiration date) of medical reason is required.
+If an alternate sleeping position is needed, a signed and dated physician’s authorization statement, from the child’s primary physician (with expiration date) of medical reason is required.
 Infants under four months that roll will be gently rolled to their backs during sleep.

 Infant “sleep” room is adjacent to infant “active” room.
-The two rooms are open to one another and children can be observed by staff members in either room by sight and sound.
+The two rooms are open to one another and children can be observed by staff members in either room.
+All sleeping infants are checked every 10 minutes by teachers ensuring they can see the rise and fall of their check, and that they do not feel overheated to touch.
 A convex mirror adds additional sight lines.
 Ratio is always maintained.

 Infant classroom thermostat is set to be comfortable (approximately 70 degrees) for an adult dressed in light clothing, therefore, blankets are not used.
 No other items will be placed in cribs.
 Infants will not be swaddled.